Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Known bugs

-- Image bug - Experanicing file clashes when the files that are uploaded have the same name.
+- Image bug - Experiencing file clashes when the files that are uploaded have the same name.
 To fix this issue, I could try and create an image_id for each image and recall the id instead of the image name.

 - AttributeError - One test user experienced an `AttributError: user` Error, which went away with reloading the page; I have not been able to recreate this Error.
-The user was travelling on a train and accessing the app via a phone.
+The user was traveling on a train and accessing the app via a phone.
 I think it might have something to do with a drop in signal.
-The time the app sends the user data to the server to populate the HTML, so it has no user Attribute, It throws the error.
+The time the app sends the user data to the server to populate the HTML, so it has no user Attribute, it throws the error.
 However, it clears once the user reloads the page.
 Again, I am not sure how to recreate this or fix this problem.
 I added AttributError to be caught in the before request function, but I am unsure if this would have the desired effect.

 <span
 id="deployment">